 Children are being introduced to technology at a much younger age than ever before.
-Over half of all kids between the ages of 8 and 12 already have their own cellphone.
-Almost 40 percent of children younger than 2 have used a mobile gadget for entertainment.
+Over half of all kids between the ages of eight and 12 already have their own cellphone.
+Almost 40% of children younger than two years of age have used a mobile gadget for entertainment.

 But is their health being negatively impacted by using these devices?
-If you have children or grandchildren you need to know what a recent study discovered.
+If you have children or grandchildren, you need to know what a recent study found.

 You probably know how crucial it is for toddlers to get their sleep.
 The National Sleep Foundation said sleep is especially important for children, as it directly impacts mental and physical development.

 With the increasing number of children exposed to smartphones and tablets, Birbeck University of London studied the effects gadgets have on their sleep patterns.
-Researchers found that kids between 6 and 11 months old who play with touchscreen devices sleep less than those who don’t.
+Researchers found that kids between six months and 11 months old who play with touchscreen devices sleep less than those who don’t.

 The study shows that every hour of touchscreen use resulted in a little more than 15 minutes of sleep loss per 24 hours.
 The children on average would sleep 26.4 minutes less per night and sleep 10.8 minutes more during naps in the daytime.